How To Find Velocity On A Position Time Graph: Step-by-Step Guide

 • The resulting velocity will be a better approximation of the derivative (v(t)=\frac{dx}{dt}) at that point.

 Why This Works: The mathematical definition of instantaneous velocity is the limit of (\Delta x/\Delta t) as (\Delta t) approaches zero.
 By making (\Delta t) as small as the graph’s resolution permits, you are essentially taking that limit visually.
-The tangent‑line method is the graphical analogue of the calculus definition Small thing, real impact..
+The tangent‑line method is the graphical analogue of the calculus definition Worth keeping that in mind.
+Still holds up..

 19. Dealing With Discontinuous or Piecewise‑Linear Graphs